 The Yeshiva Student Union is the governing body which deals with events and clubs which are not specific to an individual school.
 Both Yeshiva College and Sy Syms School of Business have a Student Council, the chief body dealing with student, faculty, and administrative matters as well as the planning of extracurricular activities on campus.
 Each Torah studies morning program has a student council which plans lectures, volunteer activities, holiday events, and outreach programs.
+These student councils operate under the umbrella of the Student Organization of Yeshiva.
 The Student Life Committee works to enhance student experience on campus.
 This committee comprises student leaders, college administration, and supporting service administration.